yiisoft/yii2/docs/guide/start-databases.md

 Save the above code in the file `controllers/CountryController.php`.

-The `index` action calls `Country::find()` to build a DB query and retrieve all data from the `country` table.
+The `index` action calls `Country::find()`.
+This Active Record method builds a DB query and retrieves all of the data from the `country` table.
 To limit the number of countries returned in each request, the query is paginated with the help of a [[yii\data\Pagination]] object.
-The `Pagination` object serves for two purposes:
+The `Pagination` object serves two purposes:

-* Sets the `offset` and `limit` clauses for the SQL statement represented by the query so that it only returns a single page of data (at most 5 rows in a page).
+* Sets the `offset` and `limit` clauses for the SQL statement represented by the query so that it only returns a single page of data at a time (at most 5 rows in a page).
-* Being used in the view to display a pager consisting of a list of page buttons, as will be explained in the next subsection.
+* It's used in the view to display a pager consisting of a list of page buttons, as will be explained in the next subsection.

-At the end, the `index` action renders a view named `index` and passes the country data as well as the pagination information to it.
+At the end of the code, the `index` action renders a view named `index`, and passes the country data as well as the pagination information to it.

 Creating a View <a name="creating-view"></a>
 ---------------

 Under the `views` directory, first create a sub-directory named `country`.
-This will used to hold all views rendered by the `country` controller.
-Within the `views/country` directory, create a file named `index.php` with the following content:
+This folder will used to hold all the views rendered by the `country` controller.
+Within the `views/country` directory, create a file named `index.php` containing the following:

 ```php
 <?php